 I woke up, inhaled the cold air and reached for my phone… -22° C!
 I thought the hardest part would be to sleep at night.
 False!
 The sleeping bag was so tight I couldn’t move.
-Three layers of blankets wrapped my body like a cocoon, leaving only my nose out to breathe.
-I slept like a baby.
+Three layers of blankets wrapped my body like a larva in its cocoon, leaving only my nose out to breathe.
+I slept like a rock.

 The trick was getting out, which meant a 60° C change in a matter of seconds.
 I stepped out of bed and my whole body started shaking.
 I dressed up in light speed and went for the sink.
 I pumped several times but nothing came out.
 There was no water in the container, only ice.
 Mother Nature was knocking on my door.
 It was time to leave.

 My friends Pablo and Sam accepted to host me, again, for my last weeks in Montreal.
 I seized the opportunity to plan the big escape.
 The itinerary was still undefined but the goal was clear: to get away, fast and far.
 Fuck winter!

 I was still broke, and in debt.
 Living in the van full time would significantly reduce my expenses.
 While building la Chichona, I overcame most challenges and learned many lessons; six months of sweat and tears kind of force it on you.
 Yet, there was one challenge left: to answer THE question.

 Going back to the comfy apartment life, I pondered over the last months.
 The only true power I had was to choose my attitude, so I accepted the things I could not control: stoicism 101.
 I let go of the hope that Eloïse would come back, that my job would become fulfilling, or that my parents would understand my aspirations.
 Dropping that mental weight was a relief.
 It left more space for THE question… What am I doing with my life?